karl-wenzel/karl-wenzel/README.md

 ### Hello there 👋

-🔭 I’m currently working on a StatsPlus, a cool calculation package for unity and other c# projects!
+🔭 I’m currently working on my Bachelor thesis

-🌱 I’m currently learning C++
+🌱 I’m currently learning NodeJs

-👯 I’m looking to collaborate on innovative game projects

 📫 How to reach me: karl-wenzel@gmx.de